Curtis Edson, Ph.D.

 Dr. Curtis Edson, co-PI, is a retired Army Engineer Officer with a passion for the environment and geospatial information science.
 He has served in most regions of the United States and globally in Honduras, Korea, Germany, Bosnia-Herzegovina and Afghanistan.
-The last several years of his Army career was spent teaching geospatial information science at the United States Military Academy, West Point.
-He recently accepted a tenure track remote sensing assistant professor position in the School of Forest Resources and Environmental Science at Michigan Technological University.
+The last several years of his Army career were spent teaching geospatial information science at the United States Military Academy, West Point.
+He is currently an assistant professor at the United States Air Force Academy.

 Why the transition from the military to environmental research?

 As a child I was introduced to the environment through backpacking and camping in the Sierra Nevada.
 I was fortunate to maintain my environmental passion through academia.
 While earning my doctorate and studying the use of Light Detection and Ranging (LiDAR) for measuring forest biomass, I took two fateful elective courses: one a forest policy class, the focus of which was on the Endangered Species Act and wolves; and the other a course on trophic cascades.
 Later, while serving in combat in Afghanistan a friend sent me pivotal books to read (escape) on biogeography and mammal ecology.
 The fuse was lit igniting my ambition and dedicating my life to environmental and geospatial research.

 - Ph.D. in Forest Resources, Oregon State University, OR (U.S.)